 Note: Only scientists who are employed at an institution in an economically disadvantaged country and reside in an economically disadvantaged country are eligible for support.
-All countries pertaining to the World Bank's list of low income economies and lower middle income economies fall within the category of economically disadvantaged countries.

 Forests are the key to addressing interconnected global challenges of sustainable development.
 These for example include climate change, food and water security, biodiversity conservation as well as the transformation towards a bioeconomy.
 All these issues will underpin society’s ability to prosper within the renewable boundaries of our planet.

 The International Union of Forest Research Organizations (IUFRO; www.iufro.org) is conscious of the importance of connecting the young forest science community to address challenges facing forests and forestry.
 Broadly, we strive to provide these future leaders with international experience to better equip them to address future global challenges and identify, create and fully utilise emerging opportunities.

 In 2023, IUFRO’s Special Programme for Development of Capacities offers a limited number of grants of up to EUR 5 000 for Short Scientific Visits specifically for early career scientists1affiliated with IUFRO organisations who are employed at an institution in an economically disadvantaged country2 and reside in an economically disadvantaged country2 to visit a forest research organisation overseas.

 The desired outcome is to provide both the grantee and their affiliated organisation with the opportunity to build research collaboration and capacity and to provide opportunities extending beyond the initial scientific exchange.
 The goals for the grantee are broad and could include for example, skills development, establishing productive relationships with scientific peers in the host country, using the visit to benefit their own research and, if possible, publishing of scientific material.